 However, with advanced notice and with quick provision of customer design data we can often turn systems around significantly faster.

-GBvi does not offer complete display system solutions and integration; our normal mode of operation is to work with integrators and to develop good working relationships with them.
+GBvi does not offer complete display system solutions and integration; our normal mode of operation is to work with integrators and to develop good working relationships.

 However, for darker scenes, the overlap region will quickly become visible as the leakage light from adjacent channels sums together.